 This town of about 35,000 inhabitants, also known as the Ciudad del Viví (a reference to one of the local rivers), is home to the Río Abajo State Forest, with elevations that reach up to 1,391 feet above sea level.
 This ecosystem is a popular destination for those who enjoy hiking, bird-watching, exploring caves, and camping.

-Meanwhile, the Tanamá River National Park is another popular attraction in Utuado, where you can enjoy hiking, rappelling, cave tubing on the river, waterfall jumping, ziplining, canyoneering, and kayaking.
+Meanwhile, the Tanamá River National Forest is another popular attraction in Utuado, where you can enjoy hiking, rappelling, cave tubing on the river, waterfall jumping, ziplining, canyoneering, and kayaking.
 In the forest, tour operators offer challenging options for experienced adventurers, as well as easier options for first-timers and families with young children.